microsoft/microcode/docs/samples.md

 We use a single rule with a timer.
 The timer starts a screen animation with two images.
 Since this happens in a loop, it creates a cool heart animation.

+### improvement ideas

+* add more animation frames to create a better beating heart

 ## ![Smiley Buttons icon](./images/icon_sample_smiley_buttons.png) Smiley Buttons

 ![Smiley Buttons MicroCode program](./images/sample_smiley_buttons.png)